RubenMaldonado/DailyManna/docs/Daily Manna - Development Roadmap.md

 - [x] Enable Supabase Realtime via publication and foreground subscribe hooks
 - [x] Provide debug-only Settings for bulk delete and sample data generation

-### Epic 1.4: Design System Implementation
+### Epic 1.4: Ordered Board (Drag-and-drop Reordering)
 **Priority**: Medium-High
-**Estimated Effort**: 1.5 weeks
+**Estimated Effort**: 1 week
-**Goal**: Establish consistent, accessible UI foundation
+**Goal**: Precise in-bucket and cross-bucket reordering with persistent order **Status**: COMPLETED

 **User Stories**:
-- As a user, the app feels polished and consistent across all screens
+- As a user, I can reorder tasks within a bucket by drag-and-drop
-- As a user with accessibility needs, the app works well with system settings
-- As a developer, I have reusable components that maintain consistency
+- As a user, I can drop a task in an exact position across buckets
+- As a user, new tasks appear at the bottom of a bucket
+- As a user, completed tasks stay ordered by completion date

 **Acceptance Criteria**:
-- [ ] Implement design token system from design specification
-- [ ] Create surface/material abstraction for future Liquid Glass compatibility
-- [ ] Build core UI components:
-  - Task cells with proper states
-  - Bucket headers
+- [x] Add `position` field and migrations (local + Supabase)
+- [x] Implement precise drop index and insertion indicator
+- [x] Optimistic local reorder (no implicit animations)
-  - Basic buttons and forms
+- [x] Persist `position` and sync changes
-  - Loading states
-- [ ] Implement accessibility features (VoiceOver, Dynamic Type, Reduce Motion)
-- [ ] Add Dark Mode support
-- [ ] Create SwiftUI preview catalog for components
+- [x] Recompact positions as needed (helper implemented)

+**References**:
+- `docs/Epic 1.4 - Ordered Board.md`
+- `docs/Epic 1.4 - Ordered Board Migration.sql`

 ---